Farzad-R/Finetune-LLAVA-NEXT/README.md

   - A notebook for testing the fine-tuned model

 - **`test_model/`**
-  Contains multiple notebooks for ad-hoc testing of:
+  Contains multiple notebooks for testing:
   - LLAVA 1.5 7B and 13B
   - LLAVA 1.6 7B, 13B, and 34B